TalariaSoftware/ncmanager-help/committees/create-agenda.md

 up prepared when they do attend the meeting.

-The Brown Act requires that every topic that is going to be discussed appear on the agenda and that nothing be discussed that is not on the agenda or outside of a properly agendized and noticed meeting.
-This is so everyone can be aware of an participate in the deliberation of government.
+The Brown Act requires that every topic that is going to be discussed appear on the agenda and that nothing is discussed that is not on the agenda or outside of a properly agendized and noticed meeting.
+This is so everyone can be aware of and participate in the deliberations of government.

 ## What Goes in the Agenda

 ### Who, When, and Where

 The first thing you need on your agenda is a description of what committee is meeting, when, and where.
-Be sure to include enough details so that anyone who wants to can join.
+Be sure to include enough detail so that anyone who wants to can join.

 Example: